Seven Questions Jon Stewart Should Have Asked Jennifer Lawrence Last Week on 'The Daily Show'

 Maybe he didn't think you could ask interesting questions about “The Hunger Games.”
 But you can.
 Here's what he should have asked:

-- In the movie, your character, Katniss, and Josh Hutcherson's character, Peeta, are forced to put on a show for the masses.
-They are forced to “go on tour” to promote “The Hunger Games.”
-How much does what you're doing now, this promo tour, feel like that?
-In what ways does it differ?
+- In the movie, Katniss and Peeta are forced to “go on tour” to promote “The Hunger Games.”
+How much does what you're doing now differ from that?

-- In the movie, which people are the ones targeted for distraction by all the gossip and fashion and celebrity?
+- Who's being targeted for distraction?
 The people in the Capitol, who don't seem to need distraction?
 Or the people in the districts, who never seem distracted?

 - How is Katniss, such a strong character in the first movie, not a pawn in everyone's game in the second?

 - In the movie, Gale says to her, “People are looking to you, Katniss.
 You've given them an opportunity.
 They just have to be brave enough to take it.”
 But doesn't the movie show us that they are brave enough to take it?
 And that it's your character, Katniss, the supposedly strong one, who is dragging her feet?